ganilastra/LuceneDotNetDemo/README.md

 REMINDER: BE SURE TO CREATE A C:\Lucene\Index FOLDER on your machine.

-This allows you to search through a Songs (with TITLE, ARTIST, LYRICS, RELEASED DATE fields) using LUCENE.NET
+This allows you to search through Songs DATA (with TITLE, ARTIST, LYRICS, RELEASED DATE fields) using LUCENE.NET

 It has two projects
 (1) SearchSongLucene - which is a very simple WINFORMS with very simple UI